Signed Into Law

 Which agencies enforce HB4643?

-HB4643 is enforced by Health and Human Services Commission (HHSC) and HHSC Office of Inspector General (OIG).
+HB4643 is enforced by HHSC Office of Inspector General (OIG) and Health and Human Services Commission (HHSC).

 Q

-The compliance urgency for HB4643 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB4643 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q